 Another key water source for South Australia is the sea.
-Across the state we operate ten desalination plants – two of them treat seawater: one at Lonsdale in Adelaide and the other at Penneshaw on Kangaroo Island.
+Across the state we operate 11 desalination plants, two of which treat seawater: one at Lonsdale in Adelaide and the other at Penneshaw on Kangaroo Island.

-The other eight desalination plants provide safe, clean drinking water to remote Aboriginal communities in South Australia and the people of Hawker and Leigh Creek in the Flinders Ranges, by treating saline groundwater.
+The other nine desalination plants provide safe, clean drinking water to remote Aboriginal communities in South Australia and the people of Hawker and Leigh Creek in the Flinders Ranges, as well as Oodnadatta in the state's far north-west, by treating saline groundwater.

-This helps to future proof our water supply of safe, clean drinking water in times of drought by providing water that is climate-independent.
-And it takes pressure from groundwater, surface water and River Murray supplies.
+The use of desalination plants helps to future proof our supply of safe, clean drinking water in times of drought, by providing water that is climate-independent.
+It also takes pressure from groundwater, surface water and River Murray supplies.

 Protecting the environment and the Gulf of St Vincent